sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/degraded-performance.md

   * *Logical entities*: `connector`.
 * **`connector_id`**: The unique identifier for the connector, such as HPEGen10IloREST for the HPE Gen10 iLO REST connector.

 These metrics can be viewed in Prometheus/Grafana or in the `metricshub-agent-$resourceId-$timestamp.log` file.
+Refer to the [MetricsHub Log Files](./metricshub-logs.md) page for details on locating and interpreting log files.

 ### Example